agentmodels/agentmodels.org/chapters/3b-mdp-gridworld.md

 >**Exercise**: Adjust the parameters `utilityTable` in order to produce the following behaviors:

 >1.
-The agent does directly to "West".
+The agent directly goes to "West".
 >2.
 The agent takes the long way around to "West".
 >3.
 The agent sometimes goes to the Hill at $$[1,0]$$.
 The probability of this outcome is close to the most likely trajectory for the agent.
 <!-- 3 is obtained by making timeCost positive and Hill better than alternatives -->